 You know what rocks?
 The fact that every family is different.
 So make sure your policy reflects that truth.

-Instead of singling out a certain gender or family dynamic, make sure the language and rules you lay out are applicable to everyone.
+Instead of singling out a certain gender or family dynamic, ensure the language and rules you lay out apply to everyone.
+If you offer maternity leave, offer paternity leave as well.

-Here’s a sample policy from Women Employed to give you a taste of what gender-neutral language can look like.
+Here are sample policies from Sanofi and Women Employed to illustrate what gender-neutral language looks like.

 6. Check if your policy promotes equal pay